 One of the biggest excuses people use for not eating healthy is that it’s too hard or too time-consuming.
 But this doesn’t have to be the case!

 Eating nutrition doesn’t have to be difficult.
-With a little planning and effort, you can make healthy eating a breeze.
+You can make healthy eating a breeze with a little planning and effort.

 Since I made those simple changes, I have lost 10 pounds and felt better than ever.